-- a. placed on deposit with credit institutions which have their registered office in an EU Member State or, if their registered office is located in a third country, are subject to prudential rules considered by the CSSF as equivalent to those laid down in EU law; - b. invested in high-quality government bonds; - c. used for the purpose of reverse repo transactions provided the transactions are with credit institutions subject to prudential supervision and the relevant Sub-Fund is able to recall at any time the full amount of cash on accrued basis; and/or - d. invested in short-term money market funds as defined in the Guidelines on a Common Definition of European Money Market Funds.
+- placed on deposit with credit institutions which have their registered office in an EU Member State or, if their registered a. office is located in a third country, are subject to prudential rules considered by the CSSF as equivalent to those laid down - invested in high-quality government bonds; b. - used for the purpose of reverse repo transactions provided the transactions are with credit institutions subject to prudential supervision and the relevant Sub-Fund is able to recall at any time the full amount of cash on accrued basis; and/or - invested in short-term money market funds as defined in the Guidelines on a Common Definition of European Money Market Funds.